martinsolent/figma/docs/menu/child_1.md

 ![](../images/img_menu_AL/al_text.png)

-The the items still selected make them into a Component
+With the items still selected make them into a Component

 ![](../images/img_menu_AL/select_all.png)